-Damon Knight. Often misattributed to Charles Fort.

 "She won't be back for a while yet," said the man in the black suit.
 "Long enough for us to finish our talk.
-So this Keel guy, he goes around interviewing so-called witnesses who say they've seen flying saucers and little green men and what have you and eventually he writes a book about it.
-Now Keel, he had some strange ideas.
-He said that there are no alien visitors or interstellar aircraft.
+So this Klein guy, he goes around interviewing so-called witnesses who say they've seen flying saucers and little green men and what have you, and eventually he writes a book about it.
+Now Klein, he had some strange ideas: He said that there are no alien visitors or interstellar aircraft.
 But the things we call aliens and UFOs are nevertheless quite real.
 Are you following me?"

-"People have only been reporting alien UFOs for the last hundred years," the man in the black suit continued.
-"But people have always seen lights in the sky and odd creatures after dark.
+"People have only been reporting alien UFOs for the last hundred years," the man in the black suit went on.
+"But people have always seen strange creatures and lights in the sky.
 We used to call them demons, or witches, or fairies.
 In 1692 if you saw lights in the sky you assumed you were looking at a witch flying through the air with a lantern hanging from her broomstick, but if you saw that same light today you'd think it was an alien spaceship.
 And folks in early America were always being harassed by well-dressed men in black who asked strange questions.
 Do you know what they thought of those visits?
-They thought the man in black must be the devil.
-Isn't that funny?”
+They thought the man in black was the devil.
+Isn't that funny?

-"Keel said that UFOs and the monsters that come with them are as old as the Earth and have always lived right alongside us.
+"So according to Klein, UFOs and the monsters who come with them are as old as the Earth and have always lived right alongside us.
 Now and then we see one and we give it the name that we're comfortable with in our time and place."

 "That's interesting," said Kenneth, who thought it was nothing of the sort.
 That strange, closed-off feeling was coming back to him.
 He was having trouble breathing.
 He tried to loosen his tie but found he wasn't wearing one.

-The man in the black suit smiled; his teeth were very small and very white.
 "What do you think, Mr. Arnold?
-Do you believe in aliens, or in witches?
+Do you believe in aliens, or in demons?
 Do you believe in the CIA, or in the devil?"

 "I don't know," said Kenneth.
-His voice was hoarse.
+His voice was hoarse, and he could barely sit up.
 He felt like his chest was collapsing.
-I have to get out of here, the thought, have to get away from this old freak!
+He had to get out of here, had to get away from this old freak.

-"Just one more question, Mr. Arnold," said the main the black suit.
+"Just one more question," said the main the black suit.
 "If you ever did see anything like that, what would you—"

 "Why would it stop you?"
 Kathleen said.
-She sat on the bed, chewing her nails.
-Kenneth was standing, then pacing, never staying still.
+She sat on the motel bed, chewing her nails.
+Kenneth was standing, then pacing, never wanting to stay still.
 The blinds were closed, and outside it was a black night with no moon.
 It was Friday.
 He'd called her all day but she never answered and finally he resorted to coming to the motel in person.
 She said she'd had to throw her phone away because of harassing calls.

-"I don't know why," he said.
-"But I know it did.
-I was calling out to her, I was warning her, the words were in my mouth, and then it was there…and I just couldn't."
+"I don't know why.
+I was calling out to her, I was warning her, the words were in my mouth, and then it was there and I just couldn't."

 "Maybe you just froze?
 Maybe you really did warn her but it was already too late?
 Everything happened so fast, there's no way to know."

 "No. No, I know what happened.
 And I'm sure that old spook in the diner had something to do with it too.
+He scared me into going out there at just the right second and that thing stopped me from intervening.
+They wanted to be sure I saw it happen.
 Look, why are you fighting me on this?
 I need for you to believe me.
 There's no one else in the world who would believe me."